pornpawit08/TineAutomationToolkit/README.md

 5.Customizable Framework: Tailor the toolkit to fit your specific testing needs with customizable options and settings.<br>
 6.Continuous Updates: Stay up-to-date with the latest advancements in mobile app testing with regular updates and improvements.<br>

+# Optimize Your Mobile App Testing Workflow with TineAutomationToolkit

 TineAutomationToolkit is the perfect solution for developers and testers looking to optimize their mobile app testing workflow.
 Whether you're working with native Android or iOS apps, or utilizing the power of Flutter, this toolkit provides the tools you need to achieve efficient and effective automation testing.